Coronavirus Frequently Asked Questions

 Will the spa treatment rooms be open?

 Unfortunately, beauty and massage treatment facilities such as Escape were not permitted to open in the 2020 season.

-We therefore took the decision to close the facility in 2020, and we have not yet made plans to reopen, as it is uncertain whether it will be safe to reopen, or whether there will be the demand for this service from guests for the foreseeable future.
+We therefore took the decision to temporarily close the facility in 2020, and we have not yet made plans to reopen, as it is uncertain whether there will be the demand for this service, or if it would be safe for staff or guests.

 Will the laundry room be open?

-To promote safety, we will recommend a limit on the number of guests in the space at a time, and that you do not sit in the room to wait for your washing/drying to be complete.
+To promote safety, we recommend that you do not sit in the room to wait for your washing/drying to be complete.

 You might want to bring your own laundry bag to make it easy to carry your laundry between the machines and back to your pitch once it is dry.

 Yes, our dishwashing rooms at each amenity block are open.
 These will be cleaned regularly.

 We ask that you wear a mask or face covering in the dishwashing room if there are other households sharing the space.

 We have installed hot taps just outside the dishwashing rooms at each amenity block last year, for guests who preferred to fill a bowl and wash up back at their own pitch, rather than use the shared dishwashing rooms, so these may be helpful again this season!